2026 MOCK DRAFT

-We aggregate named national mock drafts to show the players most consistently valued near Detroit's range at No. 21.
-As new mocks drop, we update the data so readers can see the market — and how it's moving.
+We aggregated named national mock drafts to show the players most consistently valued near Detroit's original No. 21 slot.
+Preserved here as the pre-draft snapshot, so you can see how the market saw the class before the Pistons moved up for Okorie.

 For PistonsDraft's own editorial ranking, see the Big Board.